Richard-ZH-Yang/Werewolf/README.md

 A priestly role.
 If an idiot is cast in a daytime banishment referendum, a character card must be announced to be immune to the banishment, but he will lose his right to vote in subsequent banishment referendums.

 `Guardian`:
 A priestly role.
 You can choose to protect a player from being killed by werewolves every night, and you can choose to protect yourself or not, and you cannot protect the same player for two consecutive nights.
-If a player is killed by a werewolf, and the guard and the witch guard and use the antidote at the same time, the player will still die.
+If a player is killed by a wolf, and the guard and the witch guard and use the antidote at the same time, the player will still die.
 The guard's protection cannot stop the witch's poison.